BelalDracula1/Generate-nitro-gift/README.md

 # Generate-nitro-gift
 code to Generate nitro gift
-to run it python discord-nitro.py
+to run it do python discord-nitro.py